 Don’t stop there!
 Now is the time to sign up for my Grow With Me package if you haven’t already.
 Let’s document those first milestones throughout the year - tummy time, sitting up, and of course, an epic one year old cakesmash!

 How long will the session last?
 I don’t really put a time limit on the session.
 It could be anywhere from 2 - 4 hours.
 If the baby is a super sound sleeper and has a full belly we can get done in 2 - 2.5 hours.
 But that’s kind of rare.
 We normally need to take a break or two to feed, clean up, and/or snuggle, so the average time is around 3-3.5 hours.
 If the baby is super fussy it could take up to 4 hours to get all of the images I need.
 If we hit the 4 hour mark and I haven’t gotten enough images I will ask that we reschedule for another time.
-This has only happened twice in the last four years and those babies had serious gas and reflux issues.
+This has only happened twice in the last 300 or so babies and those babies had serious gas and reflux issues.
 (EDIT TO ADD - A Petite Session will take no longer than 2 hours)

 What if I have older children I want in some photos?
 If you have older siblings that will be involved in the photos I try to get those done at the beginning of the session.
 If the sibling needs more time to warm up to the idea, we may start with just the baby.
 After the sibling is finished with their photos I ask that a family member either take them back home, to a park, or out to lunch for a special treat.
 It gets reallllly boring for the kiddos.
 In most cases, trying to occupy a restless toddler/child is stressful and we don’t want that during your session.
 If taking the sibling away is not an option, I do have a small area with a tv and room to play, but s/he will need to be supervised at all times.